ClickerNZ/ED_TargetScript-420/Readme.md

 3) Copy voice.exe and sounder to c:\Thrustmaster\ED_TargetScript\ and set correct path in the ED_UserSettings.tmh file for both VoicePath and VoiceCMD variables

-3a) Copy Sounds folder to c:\Thrustmaster\ED_TargetScript\ and set correct path in ED_UserSettings file
+4) Copy Sounds folder to c:\Thrustmaster\ED_TargetScript\ and set correct path in ED_UserSettings file

-4) - THIS IS NO LONGER REQUIRED - Copy ED_TCPCallback.exe to wherever ED writes its status.json files.
-This is usually %userprofile%\saved games\frontier developments\elite dangerous\
-Then, create a shortcut to this exe on your desktop and run it when you run the game.
-Or, ideally, include a 'start' statement in the windows batch file launcher program included in this package.
-If you are adventurous (and know how), you can hard code the status.json file path into ED_TCPCallback.cpp and recompile.
-This will allow you to copy and run ED_TCPCallback.exe from anywhere you want (eg. c:\Thrustmaster\ED_TargetScript\ED_TCPCallback\)

 5) Print out and/or study the image files within the 'Maps' folder.